kubernetes/kubernetes/docs/authentication.md

 # Authentication Plugins

-Kubernetes uses tokens to authenticate users for API calls.
+LMKTFY uses tokens to authenticate users for API calls.

 Authentication is enabled by passing the `--token_auth_file=SOMEFILE` option to apiserver.
 Currently, tokens last indefinitely, and the token list cannot